reham-eid/oracle-apps-dba/README.md

 # oracle-apps-dba
-Oracle E-Business Suite R12.2 — Foundation concepts and knowledge base for aspiring Apps DBAs
+Oracle E-Business Suite R12.2 and Banner Applications — Foundation concepts and a knowledge base for aspiring Oracle Apps DBAs.